ot4i/app-connect-templates/resources/markdown/New issue in JIRA will create a new Trello card_instructions.md

 1. Click **Create flow** to start using the template.
 2. Connect to the following accounts by using your credentials:
     - **JIRA**
     - **Trello**
 3. Select a preferred Trello list from your Trello account
 4. To start the flow, in the banner, open the options menu [⋮] and click **Start flow**.

-The flow is started when a new lead is created in Insightly.
+The flow is started when a new issue is created in JIRA.